 Electives: Students usually choose electives to support their area of emphasis.
 While the topics below are just a sample, they could help you get excited about your own course of study.

 - Communication Strategies in Advertising

 Capstone Options: In some schools, students select an option for the final part of their masters in communication program.
 These vary but could include either a comprehensive exam and project (portfolio), a thesis or a practicum.
 When in doubt, a school’s academic advisor might be able to help you structure your studies to help you advance towards your goals.

-Masters Degree in Communications Concentrations
+Masters Degree in Communications Concentrations in South Dakota

 A concentration might be a way to tailor your studies around your needs.
 Since they vary between schools, you may find this a helpful differentiator for you.
 We list a few examples below to give you an idea of how you might tailor your masters degree in communication studies to mirror unique aims.